lene/DuplicateImages/README.md

 - `quote_inline`: like `quote` but without newline
 - `exec`: executes a command (see `--exec` argument below)
 - `none`: does nothing; may be useful for benchmarking and testing

+The `move-*` actions require the `--move-to` option to specify the target folder.
+Additionally, the `--move-recreate-path` option can be set to reproduce the directory structure of the source files in the target folder.

 The `--exec` argument allows calling another program when the `--on-equal exec` option is given.
 You can pass a command line string like `--exec "program {1} {2}"` where `{1}` and `{2}` are